Tang Lung Chau Lighthouse, Tang Lung Chau, Kap Shui Mun, Tsuen Wan

 Hong Kong owes its prosperity to trade, and its harbour was a regular port of call for ships even before 1841.
 The opening of the Suez Canal in 1869 gave a further impetus to economic growth, and the government and the business community recognised the need for lighting to be provided along the coasts to warn and guide ships at sea.

-Tang Lung Chau Lighthouse was declared a monument in 2000.
+Tang Lung Chau Lighthouse (also known as Kap Sing Lighthouse) was declared a monument in 2000.

 Tang Lung Chau, Kap Shui Mun, Tsuen Wan (Plan)